Congenital Hand Differences

 Which congenital hand difference does my child have?

-Because there are so many different congenital hand differences, it is important that your child be evaluated by a hand surgery specialist to help determine if any treatment is needed.
-Some congenital hand differences are associated with genetic disorders or other medical problems.
+Because there are so many differences, it is important that your child be evaluated by a hand surgery specialist to help determine if any treatment is needed.
+Some differences are associated with genetic disorders or other medical problems.
 Your hand specialist may request further genetic evaluation by a geneticist, or may request further medical testing by your pediatrician or family physician.

-How do parents feel if their child has congenital hand differences?
+How do parents feel if their child has congenital hand condition?

 Immediately after the birth of a child with a a congenital abnormality, the patents may feel shock, anger and guilt.
 These are normal emotions.
 All the dreams of a perfect baby did not take place.
 Each family member must cope with their feelings.
 Rarely is there anything parents or doctors could have done differently.